 - To secure the server room from theft, sabotage and unauthorized access, a motion detector is necessary that alerts to burglary.
 It is most important to use a specialized motion detector

 which is sensitive to the various temperature zones and equipment temperature in an IT room to avoid provoking a false alarm.
 Ideal are detectors based on radar technology or specialized Passive Infrared detector (PIR) with temperature compensation.

 - If the room gets too hot, the temperature rises too rapidly or temperature fluctuations are too high, this shortens the life of the technical equipment, or it could lead to the server being shut down.
 This needs a temperature sensor which protects by monitoring the room temperature and the functioning of the heating and cooling systems.

-- To avoid technical damage and server outage because of water condensation, humidity as well as dew point can be monitored.
+- To avoid technical damage and server outage because of moisture, humidity as well as dew point can be monitored.
 To spot water on the floor of the server room, the use of a leakage-sensor is recommended.

 - The external network power supply should also be monitored.
 Power outages must be reported and in an ideal situation immediately bridged.
 In case of a power outage, the system should have an emergency power supply to ensure functioning of the alarm per GSM.
 Without any power, there is no LAN and no e-mail notification possible.
 This redundancy in transmission significantly increases safety.

 - In order to detect errors in the operating environment early, climate data such as humidity, room temperature and voltage fluctuations should be collected and evaluated in addition to the actual monitoring.
 Because of the real time-monitoring of the operating parameters in the server room, some potential dangers can be recognized early on and prevented.

 Modern monitoring solutions are cross-linked and signal disruptions in real time

 In case of a disruption or alarm, the inserted components send messages to a central system unit – the alarm manager.
 It is here that all information of the sensors is collected and evaluated.